okgrow/guides/processes/development/example-mapping-and-estimating-process.md

      - As much as possible, address the riskiest cards as soon as possible
      - Deviate from the risk-priority only if doing a lower-priority card is needed to provide context

+  2. Uncover *Rules*, *Examples*, and *questions*

-  2. List any rules that we know already
+     - List any rules that we know already

-  3. For each rule, give one or more examples to illustrate it
+     - For each rule, give one or more examples to illustrate it

-  4. Discuss any missing examples
+     - Discuss any missing examples

-  5. Determine if any new rules are being demonstrated by new examples
+     - Determine if any new rules are being demonstrated by new examples

-  6. Capture any questions
+     - Capture any questions

+     ###### Each card will be different

+     - It may be easiest to start with obvious rules, but in some cases you can use examples to discover a rule that's hard to formulate.
+     - It's fine to start with either rules or examples, and going back and forth will help clarify things.

-  7. Keep going until the story is clear OR WE RUN OUT OF TIME
+  3. Keep going until the story is clear OR WE RUN OUT OF TIME

-  8. At the 25 minute mark, take a thumbs-up or thumbs-down vote on whether the feature is understood well enough to move forward
+  4. At the 25 minute mark, take a thumbs-up or thumbs-down vote on whether the feature is understood well enough to move forward

      > “Whenever a conversation is going around in circles, it’s because you don’t have enough information.
 Probably someone is missing from the conversation, or maybe you need to do some user research or a spike.
 Instead of letting everyone share their opinion about what they think the outcome should be, simply capture the question and move on.”

      Do not wait 25 minutes to call it.
-As soon as the above behaviour is noted, move on
+As soon as the above behaviour is noted, move on.

+     If the card is processed in less than 25 minutes then move on to the next card or on to the break.

   ##### How to handle questions/spikes